 Mental Relapse

 Mental relapse is the second phase, which can occur when one’s emotions are not being regulated in a healthy way.
-It is when someone is considering using alcohol or drugs.
-Signs of a mental relapse include but are not limited to:
+It is when someone is considering using alcohol or drugs, and their ability to resist using decreases over time.
+Mental relapse signs include but are not limited to:

 • Hanging out with individuals who use